percona/pxb-docs/docs/trademark-policy.md

 # Trademark policy

-This [Trademark Policy](https://www.percona.com/trademark-policy) is to ensure that users of Percona-branded products or services know that what they receive has really been developed, approved, tested and maintained by Percona.
+This [Trademark Policy :octicons-link-external-16:](https://www.percona.com/trademark-policy) is to ensure that users of Percona-branded products or services know that what they receive has really been developed, approved, tested and maintained by Percona.
 Trademarks help to prevent confusion in the marketplace, by distinguishing one company’s or person’s products and